On endomorphism algebras of silting complexes over hereditary abelian categories: Introduction

-Note that the idempotent quotient can be viewed as a special case of the $\tau$-reduction introduced by Jasso \cite{J}.
-It is therefore natural to consider whether the class $\mathcal{E}$ is closed under the more general operation of $\tau$-reduction.
+Note that the idempotent quotient can be viewed as a special case of the $\tau$-tilting reduction introduced by Jasso \cite{J}.
+It is therefore natural to ask whether the class $\mathcal{E}$ is closed under the more general operation of $\tau$-tilting reduction.